passthejoe/blogPoster/README.md

 At this point, blogPoster isn't a complete, stand-alone system.
 It's a Ruby script and a few extra files.

-To run the script, you need the Ruby programming language and a few Gems.
+To run the script, you need the Ruby programming language, a compatible text editor and a few Gems.

+Aside from a text editor, you need to have the following Ruby Gems installed:

+* `Nokogiri`
+* `Twitter`

+The Nokogiri gem is available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.

+Some Linux distributions have packaged a Twitter gem, but not Fedora, the distribution I use, so I usually have to resort to the `gem` program to add it.

+**Note on Ruby Gems:** In response to a tweet about using Linux distribution packages to install Ruby Gems, a couple of developers replied to say that they don't recommend using distribution-packaged Gems, or even distribution-packaged Ruby.
+But they definitely urged use of Gems via Ruby's `gem install` program.
+I don't know where I come down on this, though in Windows it's not an issue because of ... well, Windows.

 **Which version of Ruby?** As of March 30, 2019, blogPoster will not run with Ruby 2.6 in Windows because the `Twitter` gem will not install on it.
 I have tested blogPoster with Ruby 2.5 in Windows, and the two needed gems -- `nokogiri` and `twitter` -- do install, and the script runs fine.
 While `nokogiri` only has one dependency, the `Twitter` gem has many, one of which is keeping it from installing in Ruby 2.6 at this time.

 I recently upgraded to Fedora 30, which upgrade Ruby to 2.6, and I was able to install the `nokogiri` and `twitter` gems, and the script worked there.

-I can also report that blogPoster works with JRuby.
-I tried version 9.2.7.0 in Windows, using `jruby -S gem install` to bring in the `nokogiri` and `Twitter` gems, and the script worked as expected.
-However, the Ruby `system` command that I use to bring in a text editor doesn't work with as many editors as it does in MRuby (aka "normal" Ruby).
-With JRuby in Windows, console Vim did not work, but I did have success with GVim (aka GUI Vim) and Notepad (Windows Notepad, not Notepad++).
-While one of ny goals in writing this script and using it was to learn Vim by editing dozens of short text files per day as I edited tweets/posts, you might not have that same goal.
-And in Windows, Notepad (using `notepad` in the configuration) seems to be a VERY reliable editor to use with this script.

-I have tested the script *extensively* on Linux and Windows systems, and works pretty much the same on both.
-I imagine that results would be the same on Mac OS.
+I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
+I imagine that results would be the same on macOS.

 The biggest variable is your choice of text editor, which the script uses to edit posts.
-I used the writing and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
+I used the coding and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
 But the script works very well with other editors.
-It is *very* compatible with `Notepad` in Windows, though not as compatible with Notepad++ as I'd like it to be.
+It is *very* compatible with `Notepad` in Windows, though not as compatible with `Notepad++` as I'd like it to be.
 I haven't tried a lot of other editors with Linux, but that is something I will do in the future, and I will report the results in this file.
 I use `vim` in both Windows and Linux, which makes things simple for me.
 But I understand if you want to use something else.

+BlogPoster works with [JRuby](https://www.jruby.org).
+I tried version 9.2.7.0 in Windows, using `jruby -S gem install` to bring in the `nokogiri` and `Twitter` gems, and the script worked as expected.
+However, the Ruby `system` command that I use to bring in a text editor doesn't work with as many editors in JRuby as it does in MRuby (aka "normal" Ruby).
+With JRuby in Windows, console Vim did not work, but I did have success with `GVim` (aka GUI Vim) and `Notepad` (Windows Notepad, not Notepad++).
+While one of ny goals in writing this script and using it was to learn Vim by editing dozens of short text files per day as I edited tweets/posts, you might not have that same goal.
+And in Windows, Notepad (using `notepad` in the configuration) seems to be a VERY reliable editor to use with this script.

-You really don't have to use a text editor with the script.
-You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.
+**You really don't have to use a text editor with the script if you don't want to.** You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.

-Aside from a text editor, you need to have the following Ruby Gems installed:

-* Nokogiri
-* Twitter

-The Nokogiri gem is available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.

-Some Linux distributions have packaged a Twitter gem, but not Fedora, which I use, so I usually have to resort to the `gem` program to add it.

 ### Do you need a stand-alone blogging system to use blogPoster?

-No, you can use blogPoster just for posting to Twitter (or just for posting to your blog/microblog).
+**No.** You can use blogPoster just for posting to Twitter, or just for posting to your blog/microblog.
 It's flexible that way.

 ### Uploading to a blog or site via FTP

 I'm using FTP to do the uploads, and users of this script should know that it's not the most secure protocol for file transfer.
-That is something I'd like to work on.
+The script uses Ruby's [net/ftp](https://rubyreferences.github.io/rubyref/stdlib/networking-web/net/ftp.html) class to enable the transfer.
+Since the shared hosting I use now doesn't allow for an unencrypted transfer, I'm not sure how secure this method actually is.
+I'd like to try something that explicitely uses `sftp`.
+For now, consider this a "use at your own risk" feature.

 To use this app for posting to your blog, you'll need to enter your FTP login and password in the configuration file `blogPoster_configuration.rb`, which is created when you run the `blogPoster.rb` script for the first time.